Governing Body

 Foundation governors have the responsibility to secure the character of the school as a Church of England voluntary school, that is preserved and developed in accordance with the school's trust deed and its ethos statement.
 This will include facilitating links between the school and its parish and being involved in the preparation of the school's self-evaluation prior to a Statutory Inspection of Anglican and Methodist Schools (SIAMS) inspection, and possibly attending the inspection itself.

-The Full Governing Body (FGB) usually meets four times a year, while the Strategic Leadership Group, which comprises key members of the school staff and governing body, meets three times a year.
-In addition, the FGB delegates some of its responsibilities to three committees:
+The Full Governing Body (FGB) usually meets six times a year, and there are different focusses at each meeting, although all major issues relating to the efficient management of the school feature on each agenda.
+Also the Strategic Leadership Group, which comprises key members of the school staff and governing body, meets three times a year, as does the Collective Worship Committee.

-If you would like to contact Jenny Hocking please complete the form below.
+If you would like to contact Jane Hinde please complete the form below.

-David Woodcock, Vice Chair of Governing Body and Parent Governor
+Amanda Wood, Parent Governor Amanda Wood, Vice Chair of Governors and Parent Governor

 I have been involved in teaching all my working life.
 For the 18 years before retirement I was Head of 2 village schools.